Elementary English Language Arts

 SPASD Plan

 Parents/caregivers will receive notification and information throughout the screening and diagnostic assessment process.
-This includes information about screening assessments, screening assessment results, and if additional diagnostic assessment is warranted.
-If additional diagnostic assessment is warranted, additional information will also follow including those results and related instructional planning (Personal Reading Plan).
-All communications will occur according to the timelines indicated in Wisconsin Act 20.
+This includes information about screening assessments, screening assessment results, and whether additional diagnostic assessments are warranted.
+If additional diagnostic assessment is warranted, additional information will also follow, including those results and related instructional planning (Personal Reading Plan).
+All communications will occur according to the timelines indicated in Wisconsin Act 20 and are supported through a partnership with NextPath Education.

 Early Literacy Remediation Plan